 Gardnerella are a type of bacteria which do not usually cause symptoms in men.
 However, an infection with Gardnerella can cause symptoms in women.

 Ureaplasma are a type of bacteria which commonly occur in the genital tract of both men and women.
 It is not strictly speaking an STI and in most cases, it does not cause any symptoms.
 However, if you or your partner are experiencing symptoms and test positive, you may need to get treated.

 Mycoplasma are bacteria, which are transmitted during sex.
 If your test result comes back positive, you need to get treated.
 Please note, that we are not able to treat Mycoplasma.
 You need to visit a GUM clinic to get treated for this condition.

 Many STIs cannot be detected when testing straight after unprotected sex.
 Infections have different periods with no symptoms, during which they often can’t be diagnosed.

 For HIV, if you think you may have contracted it in the last 72 hours, visit your local GUM clinic immediately.
-Otherwise, you need to wait 4 weeks to test for it after you think you contracted it because it won’t show up in a test before this.
+Otherwise, you can still test for it straight away using the home test kit, but if it comes back negative you will need to repeat the test later.